 I’ve been reading Owen Barfield‘s recently republished philosophical novella Unancestral Voice (1967, 2010).
-Like many of his books, its aim is to make the esotericism of Rudolf Steiner more digestible to a contemporary, or at least late 20th century, audience.
+Like many of his books, its aim is to make the esotericism of Rudolf Steiner more digestible to a 20th century audience.
 Barfield begins by setting the late industrial scene ~1967, situating us within the toxic detritus of a decaying civilization we have by 2012 come to know all too well.
-Society is crumbling, tearing apart at the seams that once used to bind the generations together in pursuit of a common thread.
+Society is crumbling, tearing apart at the seams that once bound the generations together.
 The young no longer trust the old, and so they rebel against every established authority to secure the as yet empty freedom of mere negation.
 “Generally speaking,” says Steiner, “people are better able to find concepts for the existing world than to evolve productively, out of their imagination, the not-yet-existing actions of the future.”
 It is easy, in other words, to either affirm or reject the dominant world-picture, but rather difficult to bring forth an entirely new one out of the smoldering ashes of the old.
 What the world needs now are poets more than voters; citizen-participants at play in an emerging planetary imagination more than wage-slaves at work in the Satanic mills of global capitalism.
-The #Occupy movement is a hopeful sign that the young no longer seek freedom from authority, but freedom to be authors themselves.
+The #Occupy movement is a hopeful sign that the young no longer seek freedom from authority, but freedom to be co-authors of themselves.

 What Steiner, and Barfield after him, sought to communicate to the world was not simply the need for self-expression.
 The creation of a new world is not meant to be the total rejection of the past in favor of the whims of the passing moment.
 There is a power higher than the fancy of the private ego that must be tapped to renew our civilization.
 The universe, in both its historical and natural guises, is at its roots a process of perpetual transformation.
 Old structures die and are reborn anew; and yet, if the natural history of the universe suggests a true transformation, then something, some agent, must be weaving together the entire process from the inside out.
 Otherwise, we are not dealing with transformation, but with mere substitution.
 This agent, capable of passing through the threshold of death again and again to bring forth “endless forms most beautiful and most wonderful” (as Darwin puts it in the surprisingly theological closing lines of his On the Origin of Species), is the common source of both cosmos and consciousness, of both nature and culture: it is the Logos, the Christ.